 - the action of solving a problem, dispute, or contentious matter

-A good look at those words tells us that making resolutions is really about making a serious commitment to, change, do, or stop doing something.
-They are to be quality, firm, resolute decisions that solve a problem.
-They also require action.
-Resolutions and goals are different.
-Understanding this is key.
+A good look at those words tells us that making resolutions is about making a serious commitment to change, do, or stop doing something.
+They also require a one-time action.

-- This is an example of a goal: “I will improve on my relationship with my spouse and save some money – a decision but more detailed planning has to go into this to make this a reality and it has to be measured over time.
+- This is an example of a goal: “I will improve on my relationship with my spouse, and I will also save some money – a decision, but detailed planning has to go into this to make this a reality.
+It also has to be measured over a period of time.

-Since most people confuse the two, we will treat both similarly for this post, but with the emphasis on goals, however, please note that this is significant in why most don’t follow through with resolutions.
-They set goals thinking that they are making resolutions, without understanding that goals require a plan.
+Since most people often confuse the two, I will focus on setting goals.
+Goals require going much deeper than just simply making a one-time decision.
+Usually, this is why most don’t follow through with “resolutions.”
+They set goals thinking that they are making resolutions, without understanding that goals require a well-structured plan.

 Same Old, Same Old – Ringing in the New with Old

-So why do we sometimes fail to follow through with our intentions?
-Why are we as human beings not learning, growing and on our way to perfection?
+So why aren’t we following through with our intentions?
 Some may say, “life happens!”
-(Some may even choose to use other words here).
+Some may even choose to use other words here.

 Here is a list of possible reasons.
 Do any of these apply to you?

-- The reason for our having to reset and make new resolutions (sometimes, the same ones) is because we have failed to properly govern ourselves in the past
+- The reason we have to reset and make “new” resolutions/goals (sometimes, the same ones) is that we fail to properly manage ourselves

 - We fail to take action in a consistent manner